Heliodex/Advanced-Higher/docs/Analysis.md

 ### Functional requirements

--   The system shall store user data, sessions, and posts in a database
+-   The system shall store user data, sessions, and posts in a database.
--   The site will use a navigation bar to allow users to easily navigate between home, profile, search, and logout pages
+-   The site will use a navigation bar to allow users to easily navigate between home, profile, search, and logout pages.
--   All user input will be validated to prevent attacks that attempt to break the site's database or display mechanisms
+-   All user input will be validated to prevent attacks that attempt to break the site's database or display mechanisms.
--   When registering an account, the system will store the user's username and password in the database
+-   When registering an account, the system will store the user's username and password in the database.
--   When logging in, the system will check the user's username and password against the database, and create a session if the details are correct
+-   When logging in, the system will check the user's username and password against the database and create a session if the details are correct.

 These requirements need to be met for the project to function properly.

 ### End-user requirements

--   A search function for finding posts by their content
+-   A search function for finding posts by their content.
--   A homepage for viewing recent posts by all users in reverse chronological order (newest first)
+-   A homepage for viewing recent posts by all users in reverse chronological order (newest first).
 -   A profile page for viewing recent posts by a specific user
--   Easy navigation between all pages
+-   Easy navigation between all pages.

-These requirements should be met to allow for a good user experience in the final site.
+These requirements should be met to allow for good user experience in the final site.

 ## Project plan